hogeschool/SAD_minor/Assessment.md

 - Network security
 - Humanoid security

-Week 5 is an in-between week.
+Week 5 is a week where at Monday some theory will be given.
+Furthermore the student has the possibility to research the theoretical background.
+From tu - fri, the student can request additional help/theory.

 Week 6 to 9 is the core of Project 1.

-Week 10 is an in-between week.
+Week 10 is a week where at Monday some theory will be given.
+Furthermore the student has the possibility to research the theoretical background.
+From tu - fri, the student can request additional help/theory.

 Week 11 to 14 is the core of Project 2.

-Week 15 is an in-between week.
+Week 15 is a week where at Monday some theory will be given.
+Furthermore the student has the possibility to research the theoretical background.
+From tu - fri, the student can request additional help/theory.

 Week 16 to 19 is the core of Project 3.